-Industrial revolutions are those eras in the modern human history that brought a radical shift in the social and economic status of people impelled by technological innovations.
+Industrial revolutions are those eras in modern human history that brought a radical shift in the social and economic status of people impelled by technological innovations.

-The First industrial revolution took place between the late 1700s and early 1800s with an appearance of the mechanized textile manufacturing and steam locomotive.
+The First industrial revolution took place between the late 1700s and early 1800s with an appearance of mechanized textile manufacturing and a steam locomotive.
 In simple words, it used water and steam power to mechanize production.

 The Second industrial revolution started between 1820 and 1870 was possible and achievable by rapid mechanization, industrialization, and the invention of the assembly lines.

 What is the 4th industrial revolution and what makes it special?

-The Fourth industrial revolution, often known as 4IR or Industry 4.0 is the revolution of the current era unfolding before our eyes, which is happening with the amalgamation of digital, biological, and physical paradigms, impacting various industries and economies.
+The fourth industrial revolution, often known as 4IR or Industry 4.0 is the revolution of the current era unfolding before our eyes, which is happening with the amalgamation of digital, biological, and physical paradigms, impacting various industries and economies.

 “The Fourth Industrial Revolution, finally, will change not only what we do but also who we are.
 It will affect our identity and all the issues associated with it: our sense of privacy, our notions of ownership, our consumption patterns, the time we devote to work and leisure, and how we develop our careers, cultivate our skills, meet people, and nurture relationships.” —Klaus Schwab